 When we come to the New Testament you see what you saw in the Old: there is but one mediator between God and man who offers the blood of a substitute who died for you.

 When we purchase something with a credit card, what have we actually spent?
 Nothing.
 We’re buying on credit.
 We don’t actually pay for it until the bill comes in.
 But we do get to enjoy the benefit of our purchase immediately.
 In the same way, in the patience of God, He “passed over” previous sins (Romans 3:25).
 This means that all the elaborate rituals done on Yom Kippur didn’t pay for sin.
 It only delayed the payment, but they got to enjoy the benefits of forgiveness as if their sin was paid for.
 The bill for all the sins came due when Jesus’ death on the cross paid for all sins of all time.

 When Jesus died, the veil in the temple was torn in two from top to bottom.
 The veil that separated God from man was removed by Jesus’ death.
 The first Good Friday was the last Yom Kippur.
-Now we don’t need a Day of Atonement each year; any may come to God by faith in Jesus.
+Any may come to God by faith in the Messiah Jesus.

 The author of Hebrews makes this clear:

-We may have hearts sprinkled clean, and while we rejoice in our freedom from sin, we never should forget our debt to Jesus.
+We may have hearts sprinkled clean, and while we rejoice in our freedom from sin, we never should forget our debt to God.

-Question: What part of the Tabernacle most helps you consider your redemption?
-Please leave a comment.
+Tell me what you think: What part of the Tabernacle most helps you consider your redemption?
+To leave a comment, just click here.